Resources A to Z

 NCKids Digital Library is a statewide eBook consortium specifically for kids, pre-K through elementary.
 It includes over 7,400 eBooks, eAudiobooks, videos and Read-Alongs through OverDrive’s digital reading platform.
 These resources are always available for every child across North Carolina.

 NC LIVE, our statewide information gateway, offers free online access to ebooks, eaudios, videos, online magazines, newspapers, journals, and most importantly, full-text access to thousands of articles from hundreds of magazines, newspapers, and journals.
-NC LIVE includes ProQuest Central which searches for full-text articles; Pronunciator, an interactive language learning module for 80+ languages; RefUSA; Morningstar Investment Research Center; SIRS Researcher, Learning Express Library, and much more.
+NC LIVE includes ProQuest Central which searches for full-text articles; Mango Languages, an interactive language learning module; RefUSA; Morningstar Investment Research Center; SIRS Researcher, and much more.

 The North Carolina Digital Library (NCDL) lets you download audiobooks, ebooks and other media 24/7 with your Library card number and PIN via the Overdrive platform.